mjza/mrag-db-importers/wof/Readme.md

 ### Inside the IDE
 1. Right-click on the project in the Project Explorer.
 2. Select `Run As` > `Maven build...`.
-3. In the Goals field, enter `compile exec:java -Dexec.mainClass=com.myreportapp.db.importer.wof`.
+3. In the Goals field, enter `compile exec:java -Dexec.mainClass=com.myreportapp.db.importer.Wof`.
 4. Click Run.